Sports in Pittsburgh: Golf

-The region has deep roots in golf, boasting the oldest continuous country club in the U.S. at Foxburg, dating back to 1887.

 The suburban Oakmont Country Club has hosted the U.S. Open Championships more than any other course at nine, and thus the Pittsburgh metro area more than any other metro.
 Oakmont has also hosted two U.S. Women's Open championships, three PGA Championships, and eight U.S. Amateurs.
 Other area courses such as Laurel Valley Golf Club and the Pittsburgh Field Club have hosted PGA Championships, the Ryder Cup, LPGA Championships and Senior PGA Championships.

 The region has hosted annual PGA Tour events such as the 84 Lumber Classic (2001–2006) at Mystic Rock, the Dapper Dan Open 1939–49, the Pittsburgh Open (1950s), the Tri State Open (1980s), the Pittsburgh Senior Classic (1993–1998) and since 2010 the annual Mylan Classic.

 Golf greats such as Arnold Palmer, Jim Furyk, Rocco Mediate and others hail from the region.

 Fishing

 Since the 1960s the city has focused on revitalizing its rivers, hosting the Bassmaster Classic and the Forrest Wood Cup in the 2000s and seeing a boom in local fishing participation.
-Among the variety are Catfish and Trout.

-Rowing/Rafting/Kayaking
+The city's rivers contain catfish and trout, among other species.

+Rowing, rafting, and kayaking

 Pittsburgh is the host city for both the annual Three Rivers Regatta (since 1977) and the annual Head of the Ohio (since 1987) races and events.
 The University of Pittsburgh, Carnegie Mellon University and Duquesne University as well as several area high schools have long standing rowing teams.

-In 2010 National Geographic named the city to its top six of "Best Cities for Kayaking".
-Kayak Pittsburgh is the largest river recreation rental in the area located on the North Shore on the Allegheny River.
+In 2010 National Geographic named the city to its list of the "Six Best Cities for Kayaking".
 Suburban Ohiopyle State Park offers some of the best white-water rafting in the country.